influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/slackTrigger.md

 # events.v1alpha1.slackTrigger

-SlackTrigger refers to the specification of the slack notification trigger.
+"SlackTrigger refers to the specification of the slack notification trigger."

 ## Index